opsdroid/opsdroid/docs/extending/skills.md

 The message object passed to the skill function is an instance of the opsdroid Message class which has the following properties and methods.

 Also depending on the parser it may have parser specific properties too.
-See the [parsers documentation](parsers/overview) for more details.
+See the [matchers documentation](../parsers/overview.md) for more details.

 ### `text`